-Tesla shares fall after Musk mocks SEC, Greenlight's comment
+Greenlight comment adds to Tesla losses from Musk mocking SEC

 The settlement also provided for the appointment of a new chairman and directors to balance Musk’s influence at the company as well as moves to oversee his output on social media.

-Peter Haveles, a partner in the Trial and Dispute Resolution Practice Group said Musk’s tweets showed his lack of self discipline.
+Peter Haveles, a partner in the Trial and Dispute Resolution Practice Group, said Musk’s tweets showed his lack of self discipline and puts intense pressure on Tesla board.

-“It will put intense pressure on the board because the SEC will be watching the company like a hawk in this regard and it will create additional tensions with the company and Mr Musk and the marketplace,” Haveles said.

 Several Twitter users also criticized Musk, who has over 20 million followers on the social media platform, for his tweets targeting regulators and short sellers.